 Defining Your Curls

 Keeping your long, luscious curls defined is really just a matter of using the right size barrel.
-If you choose a barrel too small, it will leave a very unnatural look and if you go too wide, you'll be lacking the serious volume your texture is capable of giving you.
+If you go too small, it can leave a very unnatural look and if you go too wide, you'll be lacking the serious volume your texture is capable of giving you.
 Using a serum or oil like EVOLVh's Wonderbalm will also help provide a natural, lightweight separation.

 Long Braided Pony

 What's not to love about a classic cascading braid?
 Show off your long hair with a style you can do in minutes.
 If you want more exaggerated length than you naturally have, weaving in some extensions will do the trick.

 You can use your favorite round brush to get a straight, full look from your blowout.
 When you get to the ends, give them a quick little twist for a fun, soft detail to your look.

 If you don't have wavy hair naturally, fake it till you make it by adding some OUAI Wave Spray ($26) to your strands and then scrunching up sections into your hand.
 Hit each hand held pile with a blow dryer.
 Once your hair is fully dry, you can touch things up by going over any quirky waves or frizzier areas with your curling iron, switching the direction of your barrel wrap halfway down the strand for those perfectly beachy waves.

 To get a full head of curls, wrap sections of your hair around a one-inch curling iron.
 Make sure to wrap each section in the same direction.
 Once that's done, grab a wet brush and rake through those curls, brushing out until what you get is a single, cohesive wave pattern with lots of fluff and extra volume.

 Side-swept hair is an easy way to elevate your look for any occasion.
 If pinning it back on one side like Awkwafina isn't your jam, check out our list of 20 Glamorous Side-Swept Looks for more inspo.